tbhcreature/tesseract/README.md

-# tesseract
+# phosphor
-tesseract is a lightweight version of fmt. nothing else to put here (or is there).<br>
+phosphor is a lightweight version of fmt. nothing else to put here (or is there).<br>
 see inclusion directions below

 # inclusion directions
-* you will need cmake to use tesseract. if you don't have cmake, download it from [here](https://cmake.org/download)
+* you will need cmake to use phosphor. if you don't have cmake, download it from [here](https://cmake.org/download)

 ### (recommended):
-* if you have an existing project and want to add tesseract to it, add these rules to your CMakeLists:
+* if you have an existing project and want to add phosphor to it, add these rules to your CMakeLists:

 ```cmake
 include(FetchContent)